uday-GitRepo/news-portal/README.md

 Before running the database scripts, ensure that the following prerequisites are met:
 - [Database Server](#) - Install and configure SQL Server.
-- [Client Tool](#) - Install a SQL Server managment studio to execute the SQL scripts.
+- [Client Tool](#) - Install  SQL Server managment studio to execute the SQL scripts.

 ## Database Configuration